Sri Lanka rupee steady ahead of bond sale; Iran crude adds pressure

-COLOMBO, June 23 (Reuters) - The Sri Lankan rupee ended flat on Monday, as inflows from remittances offset dollar demand from importers ahead of a government-guaranteed bond sale by Sri Lankan Airlines.
+COLOMBO, June 23 (Reuters) - The Sri Lankan rupee steadied on Monday, as inflows from remittances offset dollar demand from importers ahead of a government-guaranteed bond sale by Sri Lankan Airlines.

 Dealers, however, said the rupee could be under pressure if the United States takes any action against Sri Lanka for importing Iranian crude via third parties, as Sri Lanka’s government spokesman says it has done.